 Roger Sheldon, Professor Emeritus of Biocatalysis and Organic Chemistry at Delft University of Technology in the Netherlands, described the measure of waste as the E-factor: the mass ratio of waste to desire product and the atom efficiency.
 This idea and terminology is now used by companies globally for assessing the efficiency and environmental impact of chemical processes.

 When we interviewed Ray Graffia of Arbortech Corporation, he discussed the usefulness of the washer washer.
 Utilizing a filtration system, companies can reuse the same wash water over and over, saving money and limiting waste.
 But what about producing less waste in the first place?
 Can a system be designed that will produce no waste byproducts, heat, or exhaust?

 That is the question that engineers worldwide seek to answer in the affirmative.
 Recycling or reusing oil, grease, dirt, swarf, and other residues that are removed from parts during the cleaning process might seem an impossible goal.
 However, we’ve seen other unimaginable goals achieved over and over in the last fifty years, including putting men on the moon and designing complex computing systems that can be carried around in anyone’s back pocket.
 With time, effort, research, and dedication very little is impossible.

-AEC Systems has a commitment to building the best, most efficient, and most environmentally friendly parts washing systems for our customers, and a core component of that is pursuing zero waste as a goal.
+AEC Systems is committed to building the best, most efficient, and most environmentally friendly parts washing systems for our customers.
+A core component of that is pursuing zero waste as a goal.